topdreg/aaron-tech-etc/README.md

 OAuth 2.0 authentication, mobile responsiveness, HTML/CSS trickery, JSON endpoints, Flask, Jinja, message flashing, and more!

 ## Getting Started
+To access the Heroku deployment, go to: https://aaron-tech-etc.herokuapp.com/

-To test and use the application, clone this github.
+To test and use the application locally, first clone this github.

 The project involves the following library dependencies:
 * Flask